Aubourn

-Aubourn ("Stream where the Alders grow") is a small village just east of the A46, in between Lincoln and Newark, England, in the county of Lincolnshire, the district of North Kesteven and the civil parish of Aubourn and Haddington.
+Aubourn ("Stream where the Alders grow") is a small village in the civil parish of Aubourn with Haddington, in the North Kesteven district, in the county of Lincolnshire, England.
+It is just east of the A46, in between Lincoln and Newark-on-Trent.
 It has a one-way system that is unusual for a small countryside village, and a public house called 'The Royal Oak'.
+In 1921 the parish had a population of 212.
+On 1 April 1931 the parish was abolished to form "Aubourn, Haddington and South Hykeham".